PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param bool append: Append to the log.
 Default false
   :param bool buffered: Use buffered I/O. default true

+.. function:: LuaAction(function)

+  Invoke a Lua function that accepts a :class:`DNSQuestion`.

+  The ``function`` should return a :ref:`DNSAction`.

+  :param string function: the name of a Lua function

+.. function:: LuaResponseAction(function)

+  Invoke a Lua function that accepts a :class:`DNSResponse`.

+  The ``function`` should return a :ref:`DNSResponseAction`.

+  :param string function: the name of a Lua function

 .. function:: MacAddrAction(option)

   Add the source MAC address to the query as EDNS0 option ``option``.